 UNC Charlotte created a “leave bank” so employees can donate leave to colleagues who cannot work due to an eligible COVID-19-related reason and have exhausted their available leave.

-Please visit the State Health Plan’s website for more information regarding COVID-19 benefits.
+Please visit the State Health Plan’s website for more information regarding updates to benefits due to COVID-19.

 Flexible Spending Account Update -Temporary Relief for COVID-19